-You can buy a Huot drill stand for S&D drill bits, but $40.00 is a lot to spend on organization and Steve is as cheap as I am.
+You can buy a Huot drill stand for S&D drill bits

 The top surface is a sheet of self stick label paper.
 I printed up the layout for the holes with teh sizes beneath plus a number of unlabelled holes.
 I then used a sheet of laminating sheet over it.